 Penalties: Suspensions, Fines, and Interlocks

-Under provincial rules, impaired driving penalties are strict and designed to limit access to the road.
+Under provincial rules, penalties for impaired driving are strict and designed to limit access to the road.
 Penalties may include a license suspension lasting from 24 hours to 90 days and fines that can exceed $4,000 for a first offence.

 Many drivers must complete an education or treatment program before their license is reinstated.
 The Responsible Driver Program and the Ignition Interlock Program are common requirements, and those convicted criminally may also be ordered to install an ignition interlock device, which prevents a car from starting until a clean breath test is given.
 These measures are meant to change behaviour, but they also carry high personal and financial costs.